kamelromdhani/mahout-user-based-recommender/README.md

 Import into your favourite IDE

+switch to the mysql branch: git checkout mysql

+Create database and tables using tables.sql

+Use the dataset.csv to populate the database with data

-Edit class MahoutUserBasedRecommenderApplication and change the path to tha dataset.csv file according to your machine
+change mysql username/password according to your credentials

 Run as java application